What is Yield?

 The Yield to Maturity (YTM) of the bond is 24.781%

-After one year, the YTM of the bond is 24.781% instead of 5.865%.
-Hence changing market conditions like inflation, interest rate changes, downgrades etc affect the YTM.
-An increase in YTM of the bond due to change in market conditions indicates the bond or debt fund is of low quality.
-Whereas, a decrease in the YTM due to change in market conditions shows the bond or debt fund is of high quality.
+After one year, the bond’s YTM is 24.781% instead of 5.865%.
+Hence, changing market conditions like inflation, interest rate changes, downgrades, etc. affect the YTM.
+An increase in the bond’s YTM due to a change in market conditions indicates the bond or debt fund is of low quality.
+Conversely, a decrease in the YTM due to a change in market conditions shows the bond or debt fund is of high quality.

-Yield to Maturity helps in only determining the potential returns of a debt mutual fund.
+Yield to Maturity helps determine the potential returns of a debt mutual fund.
 However, it also gives a fair idea of the risks associated with the investments.
-For example, a debt fund having a high YTM means that the scheme has substantial investments in bonds with low credit ratings.
-Bonds with low credit ratings offer higher coupon rates in comparison to bonds with higher credit ratings.
+For example, a debt fund with a high YTM means that the scheme has substantial investments in bonds with low credit ratings.
+Bonds with low credit ratings offer higher coupon rates than bonds with higher credit ratings.

-YTM of debt funds changes over time.
-However, one can estimate their future returns from Debt investments.
-Estimating the future returns helps in many ways, such as how much one should invest to reach their target amount, pay for a future expense, etc.
+The YTM of debt funds changes over time.
+However, one can estimate one’s future returns from Debt investments.
+Estimating the future returns helps in many ways, such as determining how much one should invest to reach one’s target amount or pay for a future expense.

-The calculations are only an estimate of potential returns and do not guarantee any returns.
+The calculations only estimate potential returns and do not guarantee any returns.
 To compute the potential future returns, one should know the following details of a fund:

-Also, one should take into account the interest rate cycle of the Reserve Bank of India (RBI).
+Also, one should consider the interest rate cycle of the Reserve Bank of India (RBI).

-The below formula can be used to estimate one year return from a debt fund investment:
+The below formula can be used to estimate a year return from a debt fund investment:

 Expected 1 Year Return = YTM + (Interest Rate Change x Modified Duration ) – Expense Ratio